LSENS-BMI-EPFL/Ghaderi_et_al_NCOMMS_2026/README.md

 1. data_helpers : small data structures used in the analyses
 2. functions : functions and toolboxes used in the main codes
 3. processed_data_code : codes used to generate the analyses from the NWB files and saving processed data in the 'processed_data' subfolder
-4. Main_figures_codes: code plotting the main figures of the publication and saving each panel in the 'Main_figures_pdf' subfolder
+4. Main_figures_codes: code plotting the main figures of the publication
-5. Supplementary_figures_codes: code plotting the supplementary figures of the publication and saving each panel in the 'Supplementary_figures_pdf' subfolder
+5. Supplementary_figures_codes: code plotting the supplementary figures of the publication

 *************************************************
 SUBFOLDER CONTENTS